Estimated reading time: 5 minutes

 Encouraging innovation will not only help build a strong foundation for creativity and new ideas but will also have a positive impact on productivity and will help your organization attract, engage, and retain the right talent.

-How Do You Encourage Innovation?
+How Do You Inspire Innovation?

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!